-The Board of Trustees or the Principal shall establish rules for the sale of foods during the school day.
+The Board of Trustees shall establish rules for the sale of foods during the school day.
 To encourage the eating of nutritious lunches, competitive food services shall not be permitted to operate anywhere on school premises during or for the period of one hour before and after the lunch period.